Everything you need to know about albinism

-The condition affects an estimated 1 in 17,000 people globally.
-However, its prevalence varies by region.
+The condition can affect anyone, but its prevalence varies by region.

 Albinism affects the sexes evenly, and all ethnic groups are susceptible.